-1.3 Sources of error in oceanic pCO2 measurements
+1.3 Sources of error in global oceanic pCO2 measurements

-Just as there are errors associated with CO2 measurements made in the atmosphere, there are also errors associated with pCO2 measurements made in the ocean.
-Ocean C uptake is estimated as a function of the gradient in partial pressure between the atmosphere and the ocean (Δ pCO2), as well as the kinetics of CO2 gas transfer and solubility.
-Uncertainty in net ocean C uptake is most sensitive to errors in the long term pCO2 trend, but other factors such as wind speed and sea surface temperature that affect the kinetics of air-sea gas exchange may also be important (Wanninkhof et al., 2013).
+Just as sampling errors associated with atmospheric CO2 measurements may lead to uncertainty in our estimates of the atmospheric growth rate, errors associated with pCO2 measurements and their locations may lead to uncertainty in estimates of global ocean C uptake.
+Ocean C uptake is estimated as a function of the differences in partial pressure between the atmosphere and the ocean (Δ pCO2), as well as the kinetics of CO2 gas transfer and solubility.
+Uncertainty in net ocean C uptake is most sensitive to errors in the long term pCO2 trend, but other factors such as wind speed and sea surface temperature that affect the kinetics of air-sea gas exchange are also important (Wanninkhof et al., 2013).
 The partial pressure of CO2 in the ocean is much more variable than in the overlying atmosphere.
 Because pCO2 values vary by as much as 100 μatm on seasonal to interannual timescales and become spatially uncorrelated at 102 km, extrapolating pCO2 values is statistically challenging (Li et al., 2005).
 Although statistical techniques for extrapolating pCO2 and estimating C uptake by the oceans are improving (e.g. Landschützer et al., 2013; Rödenbeck et al., 2013), researchers often rely on ocean biogeochemical models to expand inference to the global scale (Le Quéré et al., 2013; Le Quéré et al., 2010).
 The largest uncertainty in estimating net global exchange of CO2 between the ocean and the atmosphere is due to the assumption that pCO2 in the ocean changes at the same rate as pCO2 in the atmosphere, leading to a time invariant Δ pCO2.
 However, studies suggest that Δ pCO2 is not constant and may have decreased in recent decades in the North Atlantic resulting in decreased C uptake (Schuster and Watson, 2007) and may have increased recently in the Pacific resulting in increased C uptake (Le Quéré et al., 2010).
 Difficulties also arise in extrapolating estimates of ocean C uptake to the Southern Hemisphere where observational constraints on simulations are sparse (Lenton et al., 2013) and in coastal regions that may be affected by continental delivery of dissolved inorganic C or complex upwelling patterns (Dai et al., 2013).
 The overall 2 σ uncertainty in C uptake by the ocean has been estimated empirically from atmospheric O2 to be between 1.2 and 1.4 PgC yr-1 (Ishidoya et al., 2012; Manning and Keeling, 2006) which is slightly higher than the 2 σ uncertainty of 1.0 PgC yr-1 based on estimates from ocean biogeochemical models (Le Quéré et al., 2013).

-1.4 Sources of error in estimating fossil fuel emissions
+1.4 Sources of uncertainty in estimating fossil fuel emissions